alexpensato/dropwizard-totp-example/README.md

-# dropwizard-totp-example-with-jchambers
+# dropwizard-totp-example
-Dropwizard TOTP Authentication example using jchambers library
+Dropwizard TOTP Authenticator example

 Introduction
 ---
-This is a simple example of how to use the jchambers library to implement TOTP authentication in a Dropwizard application.
+This is a simple example of how to implement TOTP authenticator in a Dropwizard application, including a simple web page to generate QR-Code for the TOTP authenticator.

+It uses code from the jchambers project.
 The official jchambers library can be found here: https://github.com/jchambers/java-otp

+It also uses Google's xzingorg library for QR-Code generation.
+The official xzing library can be found here: https://github.com/zxing/zxing/wiki/Getting-Started-Developing

 How to start the application
 ---

 1. Run `mvn clean install` to build your application
-1. Start application with `java -jar target/dropwiztotpjclib-1.0-SNAPSHOT.jar`
+1. Start application with `java -jar target/dropwiztotp-1.0-SNAPSHOT.jar`
 1. To check that your application is running enter url `http://localhost:8080`